Joaopmoliveira/CuranSDK/Curan/website/HumanRobiticsSDK/detailed_tutorials/communication.md

 ```

 this simple application does not do anything.
 In the next sections we will show how you can custimize your client behavior.

+## Customize your behavior

+Obviously you want to do things with the messages exchanged between the client and the server.

 ## Add your own custom protocol to the library